raj200501/Kotlin-AI-Cloud-Platform/README.md

 # Contributing to Kotlin-AI-Cloud-Platform

-We welcome contributions from everyone.
-By participating in this project, you agree to abide by our Code of Conduct.
+I welcome contributions from everyone.
+By participating in this project, you agree to abide by the Code of Conduct.

 ## How to Contribute